vkozinec/fb-image-scrapper/readme.md

 # Python image scrapper

-Python image scrapper is simple script to download images from groups on Facebook.
+Python image scrapper is simple script to download images from pages on Facebook.

 ## Getting Started